Moree, New South Wales: Sports

-Other sports teams include the Narrabri Eagles/Moree Suns who play in AFL North West and Moree Weebolla Bulls RUFC.
+Other sports teams include the Narrabri Eagles/Moree Suns, who play in AFL North West, and Moree Weebolla Bulls RUFC.

 Media

-Moree is served by the Moree Champion newspaper, owned by Rural Press, which is published on Tuesdays and Thursdays.
+Moree is served by the Moree Champion newspaper, owned by Rural Press.
+It is published on Tuesdays and Thursdays.

-Radio stations 2VM and 98.3 NOW FM also broadcast from Moree.
+Radio stations that broadcast to Moree are ABC New England North West, and community based stations, 2VMand 98.3 NOW FM which both broadcast from Moree.
 The NOW FM transmitter site is located on Mt Dowe, whilst the 2VM transmitter is located 5 kilometres east of Moree on the Gwydir Highway.
 Both stations are owned by the Broadcast Operations Group and broadcast weekday breakfast and afternoon programs.

-Prime Television's Tamworth station also had a news bureau in Moree, but it was closed down in 2000 due to budget deficiencies.

-The closest television networks shown in Moree are PRIME7, 9NBN and WIN Television and they get broadcast from Tamworth.
+Moree receives TV from SBS and ABC and the regional affiliates of Seven, Nine and 10 Northern NSW.

 Transport

-Moree Airport is served by regional airline Fly Corporate with regular services to and from Brisbane as well as regular Qantas airline services to Sydney.
-The now defunct Brindabella Airlines provided a service to and from Brisbane up until 27 January 2012.
+Moree Airport provides regular services to Sydney which operated by Qantas.

 Moree railway station is situated on the Mungindi line, 665 km from Sydney.
-The station opened in 1897 and currently marks the northernmost point of passenger services on the line, a daily NSW TrainLink Xplorer DMU to and from Sydney.
+The station opened in 1897 and marks the northernmost point of passenger services on the line, with daily NSW TrainLink Xplorer DMU services running to and from Sydney.

-NSW TrainLink operate a coach service from Moree to Grafton.
+NSW TrainLink also operate a coach service from Moree to Grafton.
 Crisps Coaches operate a coach service from Moree to Warwick with connections to Brisbane and Toowoomba.